mhyeun/mhyeun/README.md

 Hi, I'm Matt.

 I'm a third-year Mechatronics Engineering student at the University of Waterloo aspiring to become a full-stack software engineer.
 I'm most comfortable with a Javascript/Typescript stack — React, Node/Express, PostgreSQL, and MongoDB.

-I'm currently working on a project to learn full-stack development with Python using Django and Flask.
+I've recently learned some Django and Flask, too.

+I finished and deployed a "for-fun" Django application where users can "emojify" tweets from anyone with a valid Twitter @.
+This app uses a lightweight Flask API that I developed and deployed with documentation on the [repo](https://github.com/mhyeun/twitter-emojify-api).
+You can check out the site [here](https://emoji-bot.com) and try it yourself!

-Make sure to visit my [site](https://mhyeun.github.io) where I recently started writing about random stuff.
+Make sure to also visit my [site](https://mhyeun.github.io) where I recently started writing about random stuff.